anicca048/Kebab/Readme.md

 GeoIP data: sometimes geoip data will be out of date, or missing entirely for a given IP address.
-Currently the database provided is the last release of the GeoLite2 database without requring an MaxMind Account.
-Eventually an option to enter a personal MaxMind account web API key for more accurate and up-to-date results will be added (should happen fairly soon).
+Currently the database provided is the last release of the GeoLite2 database, that doesn't require a MaxMind Account.
+Eventually an option to enter a personal MaxMind account web API key, for more accurate and up-to-date results, will be added (should happen fairly soon).
 However it's doubtful that the devs will be able to get a key for Kebab to be used in the releases, given that the project is free software and recieves no external funding.